 Interestingly, Magikarp and Gyarados are based on a Chinese myth of a koi carp that was determined to swim up a waterfall.
 Eventually, after lots of hard work, the koi reached the top of the waterfall, and the gods praised its determination and turned it into a golden dragon, a symbol of power and strength.
 Gyarados also gave many trainers their very first shiny Pokémon after the red Gyarados appeared in the Lake of Rage in Pokémon Gold and Silver, so it’s still a shiny I love and treasure to this day.

 “Pikachu, Pikachu, Pikachu!”
 The crowds cheer, holding up Pikachu signs, banners, dolls, wearing t-shirts with its face, and somewhere trading one of the million different cards featuring the electric yellow mouse.
 But somewhere, silently in the background, is a Raichu looking on in horror, stunned at the adoration the INFERIOR rodent is getting, when Raichu is not only more powerful, better designed, but also related.
-Imagine you had a little wimp for a younger brother, a real rat, just a stinky little nuisance, and somehow even though you’re doing better and had gone to university, your parents still only sang your brother’s praises to all their friends.
+Imagine you had a little wimp for a younger brother, a real rat, just a stinky little nuisance, and somehow even though you’re nicer to your mum and always make the tea, your parents still only sang your brother’s praises to all their friends.

 If Raichu has a million fans, I’m one of them.
 If it has a hundred fans, I’m one of them.
 And if it has a single fan, that will be me (and my editor Ruby who actually has a Raichu tattoo).
 I simply cannot fathom how Raichu isn’t universally adored on a level similar to its pathetic predecessor when it has those adorable ears, a beaming smile, and that lovely orange colourway.
 If that doesn’t do it for you, then how about an even cuter Raichu that has psychic powers and surfs on its tail?
 If Alolan Raichu didn’t change the tide of opinion, I honestly don’t know what else The Pokémon Company can do.
 I don’t even dislike Pikachu (much), but come on folks, you know Raichu rules.
 Read our guide to the best electric Pokémon in Pokémon Go for more.